dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 ## Concurrency

-Swift supports multithreading and Dart supports the `Isolate`, which are similar to lightweight threads and won't be covered here.
+Swift supports multithreading and Dart supports isolates, which are similar to lightweight threads and won't be covered here.
 Each isolate has its own event loop.
 For more information, see [How isolates work][].